 We will continue to drive financial inclusion, using our agents and the smartphone-based strategy to onboard millions more people onto financial services, increasing their economic participation and improving their livelihoods.

 We will continue to help transform and digitise Nigeria’s economy as we grow.
 PalmPay has been at the forefront of driving the adoption of the cashless payment culture for consumers and the retail sector.
 We want to build on that and provide our individual and business users with more tools to help them reach their financial goals.
-In our expansion plans, we are already live in Tanzania and Ghana and will go live in more African markets before the end of the year.
+In our expansion plans, with our headquarter in Shenzhen, China, we have expanded operation to African countries like Tanzania and Ghana and hope to be live in more African markets before the end of the year.